Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 -f mp4 {PROTO}://${SERVER}:${PORT}/${ID}//Streams(video-1280x720-700k.cmfv)
 </code></pre>

-A more extensive example with epoch locking, dual-encoder synchronization is available from [=PythonFFmpegIngest=].
+A more extensive example with epoch locking (dual-encoder synchronization) is available from [=PythonFFmpegIngest=].
 In this case, a patch is used to add correct audio timescale and epoch time offset to FFmpeg.